piranna/xbmc-strm-collection/trunk/MC360 v1.x Video Marketplace Mod/README.txt

 5. Remote Computer Startup/Shutdown (WOL/SOL)

-        -  Allows you to remotely start up or shutdown your personal computer over the network using your xbox and the sol and wol scripts, included in mod, as are all other scripts mentioned.
-Everything needed is included, but refer to thread here for instructions on how to get that working, or read the readme.txt include here.
+        -  Allows you to remotely start up or shutdown your personal computer over the network using your xbox and the sol and wol scripts (which are included in mod, as are all other scripts mentioned).
+Everything needed is included, but refer to thread here for instructions on how to get that working, or read the "WOL & SDOL README.txt" included here.
 Requires a little fidgeting with settings on your computer.  http://forums.xbox-scene.com/index.php?showtopic=587192

 6. Media Center Extender mod

         -  Adds a button to the Media Blade which launches the Media Center Extender, allowing users of the Xbox Media Center Extender and Windows XP Media Center Edition to link to their computer like the actual 360, where they can stream video files, pictures and so on, and also, schedule and view recordings on live TV (which is obviously where the real advantage lies).
-Though previously required some minor XML editing, this mod is now fully configured in-skin.
-Though no longer completely acurrate, you can find the original thread here: http://forums.xbox-scene.com/index.php?showtopic=587425
+Though my mod previously required some minor XML editing, this mod is now fully handled in-skin.
+Though no longer completely accurate, you can find the original thread here: http://forums.xbox-scene.com/index.php?showtopic=587425

 For a slightly more expansive explanation of all features, please go to the original release thread, found here:

 http://forums.xbox-scene.com/index.php?act=ST&f=193&t=593354

-Here are some basic instructions for installation of this mod.
-There will be readme's included as well, and I suggest looking at the original thread for the remote computer startup/shutdown mod for instructions if you plan on using that.